joshwalawender/MOSFIRE/architecture.md

 1. Does there need to be a distinction between Instrument Functions (#2 above) and Instrument Scripts (#3) or is that merely confusing the landscape?

-1. How do we organize code?
-I started a draft which was a single package which could cover all instruments.
-Each instrument was a sub-module (e.g. `from instruments import mosfire`).
-In principle, this would allow some code sharing, but this may not be very useful in practice.

 1. Object oriented vs. functional?
 Luca, John P., and I did a little work on this and my current preference is functions for everything unless it clearly maps better to an object (e.g. a MOSFIRE mask is an object in my code).
 To provide structure, I have drafted a template which encourages use of pre- and post-conditions.

-1. How does the python code (presumably developed using git and GitHub) integrate with `kroot`?

 1. How do we make the python code callable from the command line?
 Using `entry_points` in `setup.py`?
 Putting compiled versions of the code in the path using makefiles?